-In our socially networked but socially disconnected culture, “needing” someone is almost like the worst sin you can ever commit.
-Many of us are afraid to say “I need him/her” because people are like “get a life!”
+But in our socially networked but socially disconnected culture, “needing” someone is almost like the worst sin you can ever commit.
+Many of us are afraid to say “I need you” or “I need my ex” because people are like “get a life!”

-You say “I need” and people automatically assume you are co-dependent or have dysfunctional attachment issues.
+You say “I need” someone and people automatically assume you are co-dependent or have dysfunctional attachment issues.

-It’s when our need for connection morphs into an aggressive selfish drive, that “needing” someone becomes something unhealthy and damaging to a relationship.
+It’s when our need for connection and closeness becomes a problem for the person we want to get close to; that needing them becomes something unhealthy and damaging to a relationship.

-What I am saying here is that what scares off an ex who still wants to be in contact with you is NOT that you are contacting them or even want to spend time with them, what scares your ex is the unhealthy and damaging way you go about seeking connection.
+What I am saying here is that what pushes your ex further is NOT that you need them; and are contacting them or even want to spend time with them.
+What pushes your ex further away is the unhealthy and damaging way you go about seeking closeness and connection.